Zeal8bit/Zeal-8-bit-OS/README.md

 ## Requirements

-At the moment, the project has only been assembled on Linux (Ubuntu 20.04), it should be compatible with Mac OS and Windows as long as you have:
+At the moment, the project has only been assembled on Linux (Ubuntu 20.04 and 22.04), it should be compatible with Mac OS and Windows as long as you have:

 * bash
 * git (to clone this repo)